Useful Notes: Napoleon Bonaparte

 - He singlehandedly doubled the size of The United States by selling all his land west of the Mississippi to the Americans.
 The American agents had requested only a small piece of it, which he refused, only to counter-offer the entire territory.
 Some sources say he did this not only because maintaining effective contact with that distant region was near impossible with the British blockade, but also so the young United States would become more of a threat to Britain.
 They did, but briefly.

 - His campaigns are still studied by military students to this day.

 Tropes Applying to Napoleon:

-Alternate Character Interpretation: In France and Poland, he is the great hero.
+- Alternate Character Interpretation: In France and Poland, he is the great hero.
+In Germany's north, he is usually portrayed as the guy against whom the German people first united, whereas in the south he is usually seen as a great political and social benefactor who brokered for their power.
 In other European countries, he is usually seen as a tyrant and an invader, though some do have a more respectful view of him.
 Egypt and Haiti understandably don't like him either.
-In the United States, he's remembered as the cool guy who sold the Louisiana Territory to the young country and portrayals of him usually lean more toward the positive end.
+In Russia he is seen is an admirable Worthy Opponent, to the point that a few people think that Russia would be better off if he managed to conquer it.
+Also, in classic Russian literature he is sometimes seen as an epitome of Übermensch.
+In the United States, he's either remembered as the cool guy who sold the Louisiana Territory to the young country, or as the Punch caricature the British liked to depict him as.

 "Everywhere wood swims, I find this flag of England"